jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

+There's just one more thing to do before moving on to DevOps Services: you need to enable the Delivery Pipeline Add-on in Bluemix.
+This will allow you to experience some of the fancier automated build and deployment capabilities later on.
+To do so:

+1. Click **CONNECT AN ADD-ON** from your new app's overview.
+2. Choose **Delivery Pipeline** in the *DevOps* category.
+3. Don't worry about *Space* or *App*.
+Just click **Create**.

+The Delivery Pipeline Add-on will be added to your Bluemix space, ready to spring into action as you need it later.

-What if you want to see the app's code, though, or how it's being deployed?
+What if you want to see the app's code, now, or configure how it deploys?
 You'll need IBM DevOps Services for that.
-Go to the Bluemix Dashboard and click **CODE**.
+Click on your app's panel to open its overview, and then click **CODE**.

 ![CODE button][15]